 For exploring the village, you’re good to walk.
 If you would like to venture outside of the village, Khlong Sok village travel agencies rent out motorbikes (THB300 p/d), mountain bikes (THB100-200 p/d) and even cars (THB1500-2000 p/d).

 Longtail boats for Cheow Lan Lake explorations can be chartered from anywhere between THB2000-5000 p/d.
 Try to share the boat with other travelers to share the cost.

 The official park website seems to be out of service.
 The closest bit of official information I could find is through the Thailand tourism board website.
 Don’t be fooled by tour companies with the term “Khao Sok” or related terms in their website name, i.e. Khaosok.com, Thainationalparks.com, Khaosoknationalparks.com Their products might be ok, I really don’t know, so I am not advising not to use them.
 However, they do not represent the official park authorities, which they are kind of posing to represent.
 In my opinion this creates an unfair advantage over the local tour providers.
 Again, I am not saying not to use them, just to be aware.

 Trekking in Khao Sok

 The park has a requirement for trekkers to be accompanied by a guide on most trails, and yes, there are checkpoints.
-Check the park website.
 Few trails can be explored without a guide, but the more spectacular waterfalls are on the guided treks.
 Insist on an English speaking guide that can add context about the area, plants and wildlife.
 Next to forest treks, it’s also worthwhile to explore the many caves in the area.